Webist/InterServices/app/readme.md

 ### Web Delivery - Simple, MVC, MOM

-Main concern of this /app directory is the application access to become the web delivery by communicating with components/services.
+Meta concern of this /app directory is the application access to become the web delivery by communicating with components/services.

 It consists of routing, request model/composition and protocol translation.